Scary Monsters (and Super Creeps): Artwork and packaging

-The cover artwork of Scary Monsters is a large-scale collage by artist Edward Bell featuring Bowie in the Pierrot costume worn in the "Ashes to Ashes" music video, along with photographs taken by photographer Brian Duffy.
+The cover artwork of Scary Monsters is a large-scale collage by the artist Edward Bell featuring Bowie in the Pierrot costume worn in the "Ashes to Ashes" music video, along with photographs taken by the photographer Brian Duffy.
 Duffy was reportedly upset by the final artwork, as he felt the cartoon demeaned his photographs.
+The Pierrot costume, designed by Natasha Korniloff, was indebted to Bowie's time performing as a mime with the dancer Lindsay Kemp in the 1968 play Pierrot in Turquoise.

-The original LP's rear sleeve referred to four earlier albums, namely the immediately preceding "Berlin Trilogy" and 1973's Aladdin Sane, the latter also having been designed and photographed by Duffy.
+The original LP's rear sleeve referred to four earlier albums, namely the immediately preceding Berlin Trilogy and 1973's Aladdin Sane, the latter also having been designed and photographed by Duffy.
 The cover images from Low, "Heroes" and Lodger—the last showing Bowie's torso superimposed on the figure from Aladdin Sane's inside gatefold picture—were portrayed in small whitewashed frames to the left of the tracklisting.
 The lettering used was a reworking of Gerald Scarfe's lettering for Pink Floyd's The Wall, which would be replicated on many album covers in the ensuing years.
 These images were not reproduced on the Rykodisc reissue in 1992, but were restored for EMI/Virgin's 1999 remastered edition.
 The original framed album artwork was featured in the David Bowie Is touring museum exhibit.